 Crime + investigation

-How a notorious New York prison evolved from a symbol of fear to a model for rehabilitation through the arts.
+How a notorious New York facility evolved from a symbol of fear to a model for rehabilitation through the arts.

 Rising above the Hudson River in the quiet town of Ossining, N.Y., Sing Sing Correctional Facility has long loomed large in the American imagination.
 Built in 1826 when the nation was still experimenting with how to punish and reform, the prison quickly became a byword for confinement.
 The phrase being sent “up the river” for incarceration was inspired by Sing Sing’s riverside location.